jorgeyza/airline-check-in-simulation/README.md

 ![Vercel](https://therealsujitk-vercel-badge.vercel.app/?app=airline-check-in-simulation)

-This a challenge for the "Developer" position at Bsale.

 Web app for automating check-in of specified flight.
 Uses a MySQL db hosted with the Amazon RDS service, filled with flights data with a very small set of assigned seats.
 Users are able to:

 - See a user interface with the flight check-in status before and after running the automation.